-\\ less than one percent
+\\ Less than one percent

-(1) Unless otherwise noted, each of the directors has held the positions of responsibility set out in this column (but not necessarily his or her present title) for more than five years.
-In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: James B. Williams: The Coca-Cola Company; R. Randall Rollins: Dover Downs Gaming & Entertainment, Inc. and Dover Motorsports, Inc.; and Gary W. Rollins: Genuine Parts Company and Emory University.
+- (1) Unless otherwise noted, each of the directors has held the positions of responsibility set out in this column (but not necessarily his or her present title) for more than five years.
+In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: R. Randall Rollins: Dover Downs Gaming & Entertainment, Inc. and Dover Motorsports, Inc.; and Gary W. Rollins: Genuine Parts Company and Emory University.
 All of the directors shown in the above table are also directors of Marine Products Corporation ("Marine Products" or "MPC") and, with the exception of Messrs.
 Hubbell and Lane and Ms. Graham, are also directors of Rollins, Inc. ("Rollins").
-During the past five years, Larry L. Prince served as a director of Crawford & Company, Equifax, Inc., SunTrust Banks, Inc. and Genuine Parts Company.

-- (2)Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) See information contained in footnote (5) to the table appearing in Capital Stock section.
+Larry L. Prince formerly served as a Director of Crawford & Company, Equifax, Inc., SunTrust Banks, Inc. and Genuine Parts Company and James B. Williams formerly served as a Director of The Coca-Cola Company. - (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers. - (4) See information contained in footnote (3) to the table appearing in Capital Stock section. - (5) See information contained in footnote (4) to the table appearing in Capital Stock section. - (6) See information contained in footnote (5) to the table appearing in Capital Stock section. - (7) See information contained in footnote (2) to the table appearing in Capital Stock section. - (8) Includes shares held by a wholly owned corporation that owns 2,277 shares.